H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Description of the algorithm

 The loss function $L$ encodes in itself the DEs we want to solve, giving us a way to quantify the difference between the solution of the problem considered and the trial functions we reconstruct by means of the observables.
 Using this value, the classical optimizer can update the parameters of the circuit with the ultimate aim of reducing this distance.

 ~

-In order to build the loss-function, we collect all the terms of the DE on the left side, i.e., $E_i(x) = 0$, where $E$ is the set of differential equation in our system, and we thus consider the $i^{th}$ differential equation.
-The evaluation of the DEs requires the evaluation of all the functions and their derivatives (appearing at least once) at each sample point, which in turn implies the computation of expectation values of the right observables.
+In order to build the loss function, we collect all the terms of the DE on the left side, i.e., $E_i(x) = 0$, where $E$ is the set of differential equation in our system, and we thus consider the $i^{th}$ differential equation.
+The evaluation of the DEs requires the evaluation of all the functions and their derivatives (appearing at least once) at each sample point, (sometimes called collocation points), which in turn implies the computation of expectation values of the right observables.

 \begin{remark} In the case of a linear DE involving only one function, one can evaluate it for a specific point $x_s$ by evaluating only one expectation value.
 In fact, the DE is defined as the linear combination of the solution function, its derivatives, and potentially the sample point itself.
 These terms are evaluated by computing the expectation value of an observable ($O_{\partial^q C}(x)$ for its $q^{th}$ derivative, and the scaled identity $x_s I$ for the sample point) on the same state.
-Therefore, the DE can be evaluated by regrouping all the observables into a single one using the linearity of the inner product. \end{remark}
+Therefore, the DE can be evaluated by regrouping all the observables into a single one using the linearity of the inner product, which will make the algorithm essentially similar to a Variational Quantum Eigensolver.
+This is also possible for non-linear DEs, when the Pauli monomials in the decomposition of the observables (for function and derivatives evaluation) are all commuting.
+In that case, using a Pauli grouping process, it is sufficient to evaluate the expectation value of a single monomial to retrieve the others by post-processing. \end{remark}

 ~

 The solution of a (system of) PDE(s) must respect both the functional and boundary conditions.
 These two criteria can be taken into account in the loss function as